 Getting a personal loan from a credit union is often a great way to qualify for lower interest rates and better service.

 Even though most credit unions serve a small community, they usually offer just as many products and services as big banks.
-And because of their not-for-profit status, you can rest assured knowing your needs are a credit union’s top priority.
+And because of their not-for-profit status, you can rest assured that your needs are your credit union’s top priority.

 Interested in a personal loan?Here are the top personal loan lenders of 2018!

 |1 Includes AutoPay discount.
 Important Disclosures for SoFi.

 2 Important Disclosures for Citizens Bank.

 Citizens Bank Disclosures